 The prenatal diagnostics available at Mount Elizabeth Hospital range from early trimester screening to mid-trimester serum screening for Down syndrome.
-When the foetus is suspected of having a birth defect, growth restriction, or when the pregnancy is high risk due to the mother’s physical condition and age, we are fully equipped to diagnose and monitor the situation.
-We use high quality 2D foetal imaging, growth surveillance and biophysical foetal assessment, as well as foetal blood sampling or amniotic fluid aspiration to detect any infection or inherited disorders.
+Whether the fetus is suspected of having a birth defect, growth restriction, or if the pregnancy is high risk due to the mother’s physical condition and age, we are fully equipped to diagnose and monitor the situation.
+We use high quality 2D fetal imaging, growth surveillance and biophysical fetal assessment, as well as fetal blood sampling or amniotic fluid aspiration to detect any infection or inherited disorders.

 Our prenatal diagnostics services include:

-An ultrasound scan at around 18 - 20 weeks to check for foetal congenital anomalies, this is sometimes called the mid-pregnancy scan.
-At this stage, the foetus is large enough and the major organ systems are also adequately formed to be inspected.
+An ultrasound scan at around 18 - 20 weeks to check for fetal congenital anomalies, this is sometimes called the mid-pregnancy scan.
+At this stage, the fetus is large enough and the major organ systems are also adequately formed to be inspected.
 During the scan, the baby will be checked on the following:

 - Shape of the head and the brain structures

 - Correct alignment of the spine and that the skin covers the spine

-- Long bones of the limbs, heands and feet, fingers and toes.
+- Long bones of the limbs, hands and feet, fingers and toes

 - Cleft lip